 The data flow D0357 – Half Hourly Metered Data for EMR is used in both the Capacity Market and Contract for Difference schemes.

-This will support the processes and interactions between a wide variety of participants including Suppliers, Distributors, and Central Data Bodies when a customer goes through a Change of Supplier.
+This supports the processes and interactions between a wide variety of participants including Suppliers, Distributors, and Central Data Bodies when a customer goes through a Change of Supplier.

 The Data Transfer Catalogue (DTC) is the data catalogue for Retail Energy Code (REC) parties, detailing the data flows that accommodate the inter-operational exchange of information between industry participants via a standardised format.
 You can view the ElectraLink Data Transfer Catalogue (DTC) which provides information on the data flow structures and data items.